DanhouLi/danhouli.github.io/_pages/research.md

     box-shadow: 0 1px 0 0 var(--global-theme-color) !important;
   }

   /* 1.
-SET GENERAL TEXT WEIGHT TO 350 */
-  body, p, ul, ol, li, td, th {
+SET THE BASE THICKNESS FOR THE WHOLE PAGE (Normal) */ body, p, span {
     font-weight: 350 !important;
   }

   /* 2.
-FORCE BIBLIOGRAPHY TEXT TO 350, IGNORING ICONS */
+FORCE BULLET POINTS TO YOUR PREFERRED THICKNESS */ article.post ul li,
-  .publications *:not(i):not(svg) {
+  .post-content ul li {
-    font-weight: 350 !important;
+    font-weight: 350 !important; /* Change this to 300 for thinner, or 400/500 for thicker */
   }

   /* 3.
-MAKE ALL LINKS & PAPER TITLES 400 */
-  a, .publications a {
+ENSURE YOUR BOLD HEADERS ACTUALLY STAY BOLD */ strong, b {
-    font-weight: 400 !important;
+    font-weight: 500 !important;
   }

 </style>